Integrated BioSci Research On Atara Biotherapeutics: What's Next After CAR-T?

 During the past months, the bioscience world is much excited with the FDA approval of Yescarta (the CAR-T indicated for the treatment of dreaded cancer, non-Hodgkin lymphoma).
 The approval of this individualized medicine represents a historic milestone (to cement the aforesaid novel mode of cancer treatment since the introduction of chemotherapy).
 Both patients afflicted with dreaded cancers, as well as shareholders of Gilead Sciences (NASDAQ:GILD) and Kite Pharma (now acquired by Gilead), cheered.

 Interestingly, there is another firm brewing a highly likely efficacious and distinctive form of CAR-T in this background.
-For the past year, the South San Francisco, CA, based company, Atara Biotherapeutics (NASDAQ:ATRA) (that is focusing on the innovation and commercialization of drugs to treat severe and life-threatening diseases like cancers) receded over 32%.
+For the past year, the South San Francisco, CA-based company, Atara Biotherapeutics (NASDAQ:ATRA) (that is focusing on the innovation and commercialization of drugs to treat severe and life-threatening diseases like cancers) receded over 32%.
 Back in 2016, the share price traded as high as $60.
 Integrated BioSci Investing initiated research on Atara.
 And, we’ll elucidate the investing thesis as well as the underlying fundamentals of this stellar company in this report.

 Source: Dr. Tran BioSci (Adapted from Atara)